EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 If the name includes one or more spaces, enclose the name in double or single quotation marks \\(for example, "my XML error object" or 'my XML error object'\\).
 Default value: NS_S_AS_ERROR_OBJECT_DEFAULT

-<b>customSettings</b>
-Object name for custom settings.
-This check is applicable to Profile Type: HTML, XML.
-Default value: NS_S_AS_CUSTOM_OBJECT_DEFAULT

 <b>signatures</b>
 Object name for signatures.
 This check is applicable to Profile Type: HTML, XML.